 Making a request for a copy of your personal data

 Under the DP Legislation, you can ask us to provide you with the personal information we hold about you.
 This is called a subject access request.
-To make a request, you can use our Subject Access Request Form and send it to our Information Office.
+To make a request, you can use our Subject Access Request Form (pdf 160kb) and send it to our Information Office.
 Alternatively, requests can be made by letter or email to the Information Office using the contact details on this page.

 There is no fee for making a subject access request.

 To ensure compliance with the DP Legislation, and to maintain confidentiality, we will require proof of identity from those seeking to access their personal information.
 Failure to provide this will result in the information being withheld.
 Our Subject Access Request Form outlines the documentation we require to satisfy our identity check.
 Please don’t send any original documentation to us by post.

 We will respond to your request within the applicable timeframe under the DPA.
 This is usually one month from the later of receipt of your request, proof of identity and any clarifications we require from you.